 - Interviews: Last but also most importantly, you must always be prepared for the question of “Pitch me a stock” during hedge fund and asset management interviews.
 Candidates might underestimate the significance of pitches in interviews; however, a strong pitch plays an important role when you are interviewing for a position at a financial institution of any kind – it may be the difference between getting a second chance or being sent home.
 Even for investment banking analysts, whose job entails more Excel work than investment research, being ready to pitch a stock is critical.

 1.2 Stock pitch is a must in buy-side interviews

-At least 2-3 stock pitches should be prepared before Hedge Fund interviews while at Private Equity’s investment pitches, interviewees are assigned modelling test and case studies with pre-selected companies.
-Stock pitch in interviews is different from real-life ones in a way that recruiters evaluate how well-reasoning evidence is in supporting an investment idea, not to assess if it is right or wrong.
+At least 2 to 3 stock pitches should be prepared before hedge fund interviews, while for private equities, interviewees are assigned modeling tests and case studies with pre-selected companies.
+Stock pitch in interviews is different from real-life ones in a way that recruiters evaluate candidates based on whether the evidence in supporting an investment idea is well-reasoned, not on whether the investment idea is right or wrong.